Kleidukos/munihac-2024-effectful/slides.md

 ::: notes
-We were blindly using IO to say "all bets are off", and now we are listing, with precision, a list of well-understood effects that denote interactions with various systems.
+We were blindly using IO to say "all bets are off", and now we are listing, with precision, well-understood effects that denote interactions with various outside systems.

+Lo and behold: suddenly `myComputation` makes a lot more sense!

 Notice that we are using the syntax for constraints here.
 With the help of the compiler, redundant constraints are signalled, and can tell you if you have mistakenly removed an